alexivkin/SARDELKA/README.md

 	* What backups have no new information? (all files in the backup are hardlinked somewhere else)
 	* What files take the most space in each backup? (what are the N biggest unique files in a backup)
 	* What files may not have important information? (what are the most frequently changed files across backups.
 If a file changes often and is backed up often, it may be less important to keep around all the versions of)
+    * As a feature the analyzer lookes across all backups, irrespective of the time they were taken, since it counts hardlinks.
+This means that files that were new to a give backup, but then showed up in later backups will NOT contribute to the uniquieness of that backup-set, unless/until you remove all other backups/hardlinks to these files.
 * **backup-cleaner** - Remove full synthetic backups intelligently
 	* Remove the partial and zero entropy backups
 	* Remove all folders older than the number of days indicated as the parameter,